AIGCResearch/.github/profile/README.md

-## Hi there 👋 Welcome to AIGC Research!!!
+# 👋 Welcome to AIGC Research!!!

 We are the **AI4C Team (AI for Creativity)**, dedicated to advancing artistic content creation.
 Our work focuses on two key pathways: **"AI with Design Thinking"** and **"AI in Creative Workflows"**.
 Our ultimate vision is to democratize animation filmmaking and television production.